AdaCore/training_material/courses/fundamentals_of_ada/170_tagged_derivation.rst

            F2 : Integer;
          end record;
          V2 : Child := (F1 => 0, F2 => 0);

-* Doesn't work if there are private types involved!
+* Impossible when private types are involved

-* Aggregate extension allows using a copy of parent instance, or default initialization of the parent
+* **Aggregate extension**: copy of parent instance, or default initialization of the parent
-* `with null record` can be used when there are no additional components
+* Use :ada:`with null record` if there are no additional components

    .. code:: Ada

       V  : Root := (F1 => 0);
       V2 : Child := (V with F2 => 0);
       V3 : Empty_Child := (V with null record);

 -------------------------------
 Freeze Point For Tagged Types
 -------------------------------